 - Current Date and Time

-There could be more values which depend on the type of the application and the term used to denote them.
+There could be more values which depend on the type of application and the term used to denote them.
 Keep in mind your ultimate goal must be to find out all the dynamic values which cause the failure of the script and correlate them.
 Now, the next question arises “HOW?”

 In JMeter, Regular Expression plays an important role.
-Regular Expression is used to identify dynamic values come in a response.
+Regular Expression is used to identify dynamic values that come in a response.
 In Microfocus Performance Center/LoadRunner, dynamic values are captured by Correlation.
 Regular Expression is a pattern which is used to specify a set of strings required for getting dynamic value.
-To prepare a regular expression, it is important to learn how we can create it using metacharacter and literal character.
+To prepare a regular expression, it is important to learn how we can create it using metacharacter and literal characters.
 Here, I will not discuss too much about regular expression syntax (token), otherwise, it will be distracted us from our original topic.
-If you want to learn how to write regular expression then refer to my post where you can learn regular expression token in a simple way along with examples.
+If you want to learn how to write regular expressions then refer to my post where you can learn regular expression tokens in a simple way along with examples.

 Learn – How to write a regular expression?

-How to add ‘Regular Expression Extractor’?
+How to add a ‘Regular Expression Extractor’?

 Follow the below steps: